You are listening to the Sean Hannity Radio Show Podcast.

 He's not telegraphing what our plans are.

-But I assume they they consist of covert operations and the Afghanis doing most of the fighting, as they should.
+But I assume they consist of covert operations and the Afghanis doing most of the fighting, as they should.

-And I'm assuming that we're gonna offer the mayor support and covert operation support and intelligence support, and then they're gonna have to go in and do their job, and if at any point they they find we find that they're incapable of actually getting the job done, or we don't see the commitment to getting the job done, then we're just gonna have to move on and say, okay, we tried.
+And if at any point they find, we find that they're incapable of actually getting the job done or we don't see the commitment to getting the job done, then we're just going to have to move on and say, okay, we tried.

-Nobody wants to see innocent people die, but I mean, the idea that if if a if our military thinks it's a threat and they respond as if it's the threat they believe is real.
+But I mean, the idea that if our military thinks it's a threat and they respond as if it's the threat they believe is real, I mean, you can assess it afterwards, but you don't put these people in jail.

 Hiroshima, Nagasaki was the wrong decision.

-I don't even like the term collateral damage because it sounds just frankly insensitive.
+I don't even like the term collateral damage because it sounds just, frankly, insensitive.

 But a lot of innocent, a lot of innocent men, women, and children died, but it ended a war and it saved American lives.

-And we were attacked, and we've been attacked by radical Islamists.
+And we've been attacked by radical Islamists.

 And 9-11 was planned from that country.